orangeduck/LuaAutoC/README.md

 The true power of Lua AutoC comes if you look a level deeper.
 If you use `luaA_struct_push_member_name_typeid` or `luaA_truct_to_member_name_typeid` you can even generalize the above code to work for arbritary structs/classes/types which can be added to.

 For this to work you need to get a `luaA_Type` value.
 This can be found by feeding a string into `luaA_type_find` which will lookup a string and see if a type has been registered with the same name.
 This means that if you give it a string of a previously registered data type E.G `"birdie"`, it will return a matching id.
 One trick I like it to use is to feed into it the name of the instance's class.
-This means that I can create a new Lua class with overwritten `__index` and `__setindex` it will automatically act like the corrisponding C struct with the same name.
+This means that I can create a new Lua class with overwritten `__index` and `__newindex` it will automatically act like the corrisponding C struct with the same name.

 Managing Behaviour
 ------------------